clipperhouse/netlify/content/championship.md

 We do better work when we are intrinsically motivated.
 In engineering, this means better correctness, better performance, more edge cases discovered and addressed.
 We incentivise craftsmanship: when the implementer cares, the user gets a better product.

-In my unscientific observation, *championed* work ships product that is 2× better than assigned work.
+My (decidedly unscientific) heuristic is that *championed* work ships product that is 2× better than assigned work.

 And it makes for happier, more invested developers, who stick around.